criteo/babar/README.md

 <table>
       <tr>
             <td><strong>reservedMB</strong> (optional)</td>
-            <td>The amount of memeory reserved in megabytes for the container in which the JVM runs.
+            <td>The amount of memory reserved in megabytes for the container in which the JVM runs.
 This value allows Babar to plot the reserved memory despite not having access to it (as it is managed by the resource allocator, i.e. YARN).</td>
       </tr>
       <tr>
             <td><strong>profilingMs</strong> (optional)</td>